Loïc Le Meur: Career

 In 2000, he founded application service provider Tekora.

 In 2003, he got involved with French weblog hosting company Ublog which he purchased from its founder, fellow Breton Stéphane Le Solliec in October 2003.
 He then grew Ublog and merged the company with Six Apart where he became Executive Vice President in 2004.
 He held his role as EVP EMEA until March 2007 when he handed his job over to long-time business partner Olivier Creiche.
 Le Meur remains Honorary Chair of Six Apart Europe.

 In 2015, he founded leade.rs, a platform for keynote speakers.
 In 2019, leade.rs was acquired by Animoca.
 Le Meur joined Animoca as a venture partner to assist in growth and expansion opportunities.

-Blogging & LeWeb
+Blogging and LeWeb

 In 2004 Le Meur became part of the team behind the official World Economic Forum blog.